-NCIM was established by Richard Lockwood.
+New City Investment Managers (CQS (UK) LLP's trading name) was established by Richard Lockwood.
 Robert Crayfourd and Keith Watson are joint portfolio managers and are supported by the rest of the NCIM team.

 Robert joined CQS in 2011 and has worked as an analyst for the New City managed natural resources funds.
 Prior to joining CQS, Robert was an analyst at the Universities Superannuation Scheme and HSBC Global Asset Management where he focused on the resource sector.
 Robert is a CFA Charterholder.